 Data processing

-The library generated by DDA (1% FDR) was used in the analysis using the Sciex software PeaKView 2.2 with the microapp SWATH 2.0, together with the data obtained from the SWATH runs.
+The library generated by DIA (1% FDR) was used in the analysis using the Sciex software PeaKView 2.2 with the microapp SWATH 2.0, together with the data obtained from the SWATH runs.
 Using this program, the chromatographic traces of the ions were extracted and dumped into the Marker view 1.2.1.1 program where the list of identified proteins with their corresponding areas were generated.
 The parameters for extraction of ions and obtaining the areas were: 10 peptides per protein, 7 transitions of each peptide, threshold of confidence of the peptides set at 90 and FDR 1%.
 The software NormalyzerDE 1.6.0 (Willforss et al., 2019) was used to test several normalization methods in order to probe which one achieved the minimum replicate variation relative to Log2.
 Quantile normalization was selected as normalization method based on this comparison.
 Data were imputed with mean (mean imputation method), which means that the missing value on a certain variable is replaced by the mean of the available cases.

 Cell cycle analysis